jordanranson/recette/recipes/cocktails/old-bow-river.md

 ## Assembling the Drink

-Fill a mixing glass with ice and add cocktail ingredients.
+Place a few ice cubes into a mixing glass and add cocktail ingredients.
 Stir for 30 seconds then strain into your chilled glass.
 Garnish by dropping a cherry into the glass.